k-rajmani2k/chrome-extension/README.md

 Now you can simply browse freely without any seeing Annoying,Unobtrusive and Unwanted ads or can go to youtube and enjoy watching videos adfree

-For Support Indians can donate at  upi id- k.rajmani@paytm and Foreigners/NRI's  using below link http://paypal.me/paramsiddha please donate to support the efforts and we will bring more such extensions and Please give star , pull, fork into it ....
+For Support Indians can contribute at  upi id- k.rajmani@paytm and Foreigners/NRI's  using below link http://paypal.me/paramsiddha please contribute to support the efforts and we will bring more such extensions and Please give star , pull, fork into it ....

 Thanks